RyakDL/VA-Challenge/README.md

 Overall Comment on VBA Module and Homework:

-I consider myself an advanced Excel poweruser and found the VBA very challenging to learn and execute.
+I consider myself an Excel poweruser and found the VBA module very challenging to learn and execute.
 I can see the clear benifits of using macros to perform analysis on datasets in conjuction with using pivottables and statistical data modeling in Excel.
-I do not have a background in coding so my hope is that with practice, using VBA will become easier and I can utilize it in my current job as a risk manager.
+I do not have a background in coding so my hope is that with practice, using VBA will become easier and I can utilize it in my current job as a credit risk manager.